VolodymyrIvanov/Udacity-Path-Planning-Project/README.md

 # CarND-Path-Planning-Project
 Self-Driving Car Engineer Nanodegree Program

+## Project Model Documentation

+### Project structure

+During project implementation was used following architecture:
+- class "**Car**" - for storing current state of the car, including position and speed
+- class "**PathPlanner**" - for building environment and making decision of maneveur (keep lane or change lane to left/right), based on environment

+### Path Planning Rules

+In **PathPlanner** are realized following general rules, which are basic for most countries on motorways:
+1. Every car should drive as most right as possible.
+2. Passing of slower cars is allowed only from left side.

+Based on these rules the following state-based mashine is implemented (for three different approaches, which differs one from other):
+1. Driving in most left lane:
+	- Independend from collision (passing from right side is forbidden):
+		- keep lane (slow down if there is a collision) or take right lane if there is free enough space (distance to cars in front and back)
+2. Driving in most right lane:
+	- No collision:
+		- keep lane
+	- Collision (slow car in front):
+		- keep lane and slow down or take left lane if there is free enough space (distance to cars in front and back)
+3. Driving in any middle lane:
+	- No collision:
+		- keep lane or take right lane if there is free enough space (distance to cars in front and back)
+	- Collision (slow car in front):
+		- keep lane and slow down or take left lane if there is free enough space (distance to cars in front and back)

+Based on state-machine above are evaluated costs for each of possible state (`KEEP_LANE, CHANGE_TO_LEFT, CHANGE_TO_RIGHT`) in method `PathPlanner::evaluate_costs`.
+To avoid sharp changes in behavior, all costs are averaged for N (by default - 10) last iterations.

+Based on evaluated costs is selected the state with minimal cost and based on that - next lane for car in method `PathPlanner::next_lane`.
+Evaluating of costs is possible only by reaching minimal speed to avoid maneveurs at start of track.

+### Car behavior

+#### Position on road

+Driving lane is evaluating in `PathPlanner` as described above.

+#### Speed

+Speed is also evaluating in `PathPlanner` as follows:
+- no collision - speed is equal to given speed limit (50 MPH) minus some threshold
+- collision - speed is equal to speed of the car ahead

+### Car trajectory

+After evaluating of next lane and speed for car in "**main**" is implemented the portion of next points using `spline.h` like in video of project walkthrough.

+---

+## Project Instructions

 ### Simulator.
 You can download the Term3 Simulator which contains the Path Planning Project from the [releases tab (https://github.com/udacity/self-driving-car-sim/releases).